jldbc/jldbc.github.io/_posts/2016-05-15-bookshelf.md

 A wonderful balance of intuition and theory that the field has been lacking.
 Begins with the nuts and bolts of feedforward networks, and then goes into depth on the state of the art in model regularization, optimization, and various model classes and architectures.
 Not a light read, but highy recommended for an aspiring practitioner.

 ## The Signal and the Noise — Nate Silver

 My life would have turned out quite different had it not been for Nate Silver and this book.
 The Signal and the Noise helped me to discover my love for data science!

+## Analyzing Baseball Data with R - Albert and Marchi

+A reference book on sabermetrics with code samples in R. This book is useful to keep around when working with some of the main publicly-available baseball data sources such as Retrosheet and the Lahman database.

 ## Big Data — Schonberger & Cukier